yisding/llmon/README.md

 ## LLMONbrothers

-LLMONbrothers are pairs of data and its LLMONjus.
-The LLMONjus is used for embedding similarity matching and the original LLMON is used for question and answer to LLMs.
+LLMONbrothers are pairs of data and its LLMONaide.
+The LLMONaide is used for embedding similarity matching and the original LLMON is used for question and answer to LLMs.